HammerAPI/JavaDesignPatterns/README.md

 - Memento - A way of saving and restoring objects to allow undo/redo.
 - Singleton - Allow only a single instance of an object to exist.
+- Observer - Notify multiple objects of a state change.